ARCHIVED-mean-stack/session-9/readme.md

 ##Building a Front End for Our API

-Add a layouts directory and into it `index.html`:
+Add a layouts directory and copy and paste the following into it as `index.html`:

 ```html
 <!DOCTYPE html>